 Albums available in digital and physical formats.

 John Bullard plays new classical pieces written for solo banjo by composer Adam Larrabee.
-This EP length CD is Book I, Preludes I-VI.
+This newly recorded CD contains Books I & 2, Preludes 1-12.

 24 Preludes for Solo Banjo, celebrates the long-standing tradition of classical musicians writing pieces in all major and minor keys to showcase an instrument’s versatility and capability in all keys as well as the breadth of tonal palette and timbres each various key has to offer.
 JS Bach, Chopin, Shostakovich and many others have written 24 preludes in this tradition.
 The Banjo — being a relatively new instrument (early 1800’s) and relegated almost exclusively to folk music since that time, with a brief foray into popular classical music — has not inherited the same legacy that traditional classical instruments have.
 These solo banjo preludes are written in a mostly early 20th-century, at times almost neo-classical style.
 I hope that more composers continue to write for the banjo in this way to create a new 21st century repertoire for this beautifully unique and versatile instrument!